Tinkerforge/doc/en/source/Kits/TabletopWeatherStation/TabletopWeatherStation.rst

 As you can see in the exploded assembly drawings, we attach the Air Quality Bricklet to the outside of the weather station.
-This ensures that the heat comming from the other components (LCD 128x64 Bricklet, Master Brick, perhaps a RED Brick) does not influence the temperature measurement of the Air Quality Bricklet.
+This ensures that the heat coming from the other components (LCD 128x64 Bricklet, Master Brick, perhaps a RED Brick) does not influence the temperature measurement of the Air Quality Bricklet.

 You can also screw the Air Quality Bricklet to the inside.
 In this case we recommend